 We recommend that you install a firewall on your computer and make sure it is set up properly.
 A firewall helps prevent unauthorized access to or from your computer by filtering information coming through the Internet connection into your computer.
 It will allow only connections that are known and trusted.

 Your computer can become infected with a virus as a result of the vulnerability of your operating system, through email attachments, or from free content you download from a website or other media that someone shares with you (e.g. USB flash drive).
 By installing anti-virus software on your computer, you reduce the risk of infection.
 The anti-virus software can detect and get rid of viruses so that they do not damage your computer or spread to other devices.

 Once you log in, do not leave your computer unattended.
 When you use an online service, end your session safely.

-The cache is a temporary memory that enables your Web browser to perform more efficiently by saving locally in your computer the data consulted on the Internet during a session.
+The cache is a temporary memory that enables your Web browser to perform more efficiently by saving browser data locally on your computer.

 Data saved in the cache memory are not encrypted.
 Using private browsing mode ensures that the data are automatically erased when you close your browser.
 Most Web browsers have a cache memory, but it may be labelled under a variety of names.

 If your browser does not offer private browsing mode, we recommend that you manually erase the cache memory after each session in order to safeguard the confidential nature of personal information.
 This operation is especially important if the computer is shared with other users.